Please note: a valid prescription is required for all prescription medication.

 - Worldwide (excludes some countries***)

-How long does lamotrigine take to work?
+How long does lamotrigine take to work for mood maintenance?